build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 ![Click on Configure Query Logging](images/Query-Logging-2.JPG "Click on Configure Query Logging")

-- Enter a name for this configuration.
+- Enter a name `[egress-query-logging]` for this configuration.
 You can save these logs to CloudWatch logs, S3 buckets, or a Kinesis Data Firehose delivery stream.
-Select CloudWatch Logs, log group, and send the logs to a new log group by creating a new log group.
+Select CloudWatch Logs, log group, and send the logs to a new log group by creating a new log group[/aws/route53/egress-wf-query-logging].

 ![Name the configuration](images/Query-Logging-3.JPG "Name the configuration")